tumb1er/django_page_cacheops/README.md

 3. tell cacheops to invalidate this cache key when any of querysets has been invalidated
 4. setup frontend to use redis cache

-Note that only GET and only HTTP_200_OK responses are cached.

 Configuration
 ------------